Once you’ve found the property you want to buy, the next stage is to make an offer. Here is our useful guide to the process:

 - How long has the property been on the market?
 If it’s a while, it may indicate the property is overpriced, potentially giving you some leverage.
 It is worth noting that certain properties, for example, those at the higher end of the market, take longer to sell.

 - Think about the market for this particular property.
 If it’s the only one in the area, the seller is in a strong position with little competition, meaning they may be less likely to accept a lower offer.

-- Your viewing checklist may have identified issues which you think should be reflected in the price – if there is work to be done which you have noticed you may want to make a lower offer.
-Most prices are subject to your homebuyer’s survey, so if there is something which you have missed or aren’t qualified to spot, this should be flagged up when you commission a survey.
+- Your viewing checklist may have identified issues which you think should be reflected in the price – if you notice that there is work to be done, you may want to make a lower offer.
+Most prices are subject to your homebuyer’s survey, so if there is something you have missed or aren’t qualified to spot, this should be flagged up when you commission a survey.

 - Find out about the fixtures and fittings included in the sale.
 If the kitchen has a large freestanding island full of appliances which aren’t included, you will need to buy those appliances when you move in.
 The cost of these items can add up and it’s worth considering.

 - Your financial position can also put you at an advantage.
-If you are a first-time buyer, you aren’t in a chain or have a pre-arranged mortgage you are in a better position and should be sure to make this clear to the estate agent when making an offer.
+If you are a first-time buyer, if you aren’t in a chain or if you have a pre-arranged mortgage, you are in a better position and should be sure to make this clear to the estate agent when making an offer.

 - Ask the estate agent if there is a price the seller has in mind when viewing the property.
 They may remain vague and say "close to the asking price", or they may give you an insight into what the seller is hoping for.
 It’s always worth asking.

 Making an offer and negotiating